rashevskyv/dbi/README_ENG.md

 ```

 Save the config, run `nginx.exe`, allow the program to access the network, then copy the desired game to the local `/nginx/html/Nintendo/Switch/` folder on your PC, and on the Switch select “Home server”.
-You will now see the usual interface for installing files and you can start installing files over the network.
+You will now be presented with the usual interface for installing files and you can start installing files over the network.
 You can stop the web server via nginx -s stop.

-You can also use a domain name on the Internet, for example your remote VPS - better with HTTP Basic authentication like `http://user:password@host:port/Nintendo/Switch/`
+For the server address in dbi.config, you can also use a domain name, for example, your remote VPS - suggested to use with HTTP Basic authentication e.g.: `http://user:password@host:port/Nintendo/Switch/`

 For example:
 ```